tsdat/tsdat/docs/source/tutorials/data_ingest.rst

   conda activate tsdat-pipelines

 .. tip::
-  You can find more details about using conda at `Getting started with conda <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_.
+  You can find more details about using conda from `Getting started with conda <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_.

 .. note::